grafana/grafana/ISSUE_TRIAGE.md

 ## 4. Prioritization of issues

 In general bugs and enhancement issues should be labeled with a priority.

+This is the most difficult thing with triaging issues since it requires a lot of knowledge, context and experience before being able to think of and start feel comfortable adding a certain priority label.

+The key here is asking for help and discuss issues to understand how more experienced project members thinks and reason.
+By doing that you learn more and eventually be more and more comfortable with prioritizing issues.

 In any case there are uncertainty around the priorization of an issue, please ask the maintainers for help.

 Label | Description
 ------- | --------